erasmus-without-paper/ewp-specs-api-echo/README.md

 ### Step 2.
 Verify request method and content type

  * You SHOULD allow both GET and POST request methods.
-If other request types are received (e.g. PUT), respond with **HTTP 405** error status.
+If other request types are received (e.g. PUT), respond with **HTTP 405** error status, as described in the [general error handling rules][error-handling]

  * If POST is received, then you MUST be able to decode at least the `application/x-www-form-urlencoded` content type.
-It is not required to support any other encodings (such as `multipart/form-data`), and you SHOULD respond with a **HTTP 415** error status upon receiving such unsupported encodings.
+It is not required to support any other encodings (such as `multipart/form-data`), and you MAY respond with a **HTTP 415** error status upon receiving such unsupported encodings.

- * Please note, that in other EWP APIs it will usually be recommended to support only a single HTTP method - either GET or POST.
-We require you to support both of them in the Echo API though, just for the purpose of exercise.
+ * Note, that in some other EWP APIs it will often be recommended to support only the POST HTTP method.
+However most read-only APIs will be accessibly via both GET and POST (because GET has a limited query length).

 ### Step 3.
 Retrieve the `echo` variable

-This step is designed to make sure you **access XML elements using their proper qualified names (QNames)**.
+This step is designed to make sure you **access XML elements using their proper namespace URIs**.

  * Take the GET or POST parameter named `vars`, and parse its contents as XML.
-   You MAY expect the contents to match the XML Schema attached in the [request-vars.xsd](request-vars.xsd) file.
+   You MAY expect the contents to match the XML Schema for `vars` element attached in the [request-vars.xsd](request-vars.xsd) file.
 It is NOT REQUIRED to validate the contents against the schema.

  * Extract the `echo` parameter (as described in the schema).
 You will need it in the next step.

  * Please note, that in other EWP APIs it will usually not be required to parse XML files in requests.
-Variables (such as the `echo` variable) will normally be delivered to you via the GET parameter directly.
-We make it more complicated here just for the purpose of exercise.
+Variables (such as the `echo` variable) will be delivered to you via the regular GET parameter.
+We make it more a bit more complicated here just for the purpose of exercise (we found that some developers don't have much experience with XML namespaces).

 ### Step 4.
 Identify the EWP Host and respond